-Lego blocks are not only fun to build with, but they are perfect for hands-on learning that your child will love.
+The plastic bricks are not only fun to build with, but Legos are perfect for hands-on learning that your child will love.
 In fact, you can use them for some fun sentence building activities at home and at school.

 Lego Sentence Building is a fun way to teach kids about sentence structure and the parts of speech.

-For more parts of speech ideas, check out our sticky notes parts of speech activity.
+For more fun ways to teach parts of speech, check out our sticky notes parts of speech activity.

 When you mix a child’s interests with what they are learning, it’s a win-win situation for everybody.